-Today I’m sharing another version of the Triangle Corner Pop Up Card that I had previously made during my time as a guest for Brutus Monroe.
-You can check out that blog post by CLICKING HERE.
-After posting that card, I have actually received several messages and comments that people wanted to see a video tutorial on how to make one.
-So I thought I would come up with another version of this same style of card, but using different Brutus Monroe products to show the many different variations that you can come up with and the fun you can have with it!
+Today I’m sharing the Triangle Corner Pop Up Card.
+I have actually received several messages and comments that people wanted to see a video tutorial on how to make one.
+So I thought I would come up with a version that I could share to show the many different variations that you can come up with and the fun you can have with it!

-This style is a much more elegant approach which is much different than my other one.
+This style is a much more elegant approach which is much different than a past creation I put together.
 I love that you can change the look and have fun playing with different stamps and elements to fit inside the design!

-For this one, I have taken the Brutus Monroe Happy Rose and Take Flight stamp sets to stamp (with Raven Detail ink), color (with Copics and Stylefile markers) and cut out for the images on my design.
-All of the cardstock is from Brutus Monroe using Jurassic 100# and Alabaster White 100# cardstock.
-The decorative paper is from the BM Rustic Florals paper pad.
-I stenciled the bottom of the Jurassic panel with a past stencil from BM using some Unicorn Horn Glitter Glaze.
-Both of the rose images along with the small heart circle on the easel card were popped up with some BM foam tape.
+For this one, I have taken the Rose and Butterfly stamp sets to stamp and Copic color.
+I fussy cut out the images on my design.
+I’ve used Jurassic 100# and White 100# cardstock.
+The decorative paper is from the Rustic Florals paper pad.
+I stenciled the bottom of the Jurassic panel with a stencil using some Unicorn Horn Glitter Glaze.
+Both of the rose images along with the small heart circle on the easel card were popped up with some foam tape.

-For the circle easel design, I’ve cut out a scallop circle with the Alabaster cardstock in the size that I thought would fit within the design.
+For the circle easel design, I’ve cut out a scallop circle with the white cardstock in the size that I thought would fit within the design.
 Then cut the body of the card with other circle dies in the Jurassic cardstock and then the front with some more of that Rustic Florals paper that I’ve used in the background.
-The sentiment below the butterfly and the hearts on the small circle came from the Brutus Monroe Super Sentimental stamp set.
+The sentiment below the butterfly and the hearts on the small circle were stamped from same stamp set.
 All of the white panels (with the exception of the scallop circle) was ink foam blending with some grey distress ink.
-To keep the card “locked” in this position, I’ve used the Brutus Monroe Mini Disc Magnets shown in the video below.
+To keep the card “locked” in this position, I’ve used the Mini Disc Magnets.

 If you are interested in learning how to create one of these cards for yourself, then please be sure to check out my video below.
 CLICK HERE to view on You Tube.